SAP Industry Solutions Licensing

 Common Licensing Pitfalls and Challenges

 - Assuming “Built-In” Means Included: Don’t assume that because an industry solution module appears available in your S/4HANA system, it is automatically covered under your license.
 Many industry functions still require explicit licensing, even if technically present.
-Always verify your contract covers any industry-specific transactions you plan to use – otherwise, an audit could flag unlicensed use of those features.
+Always verify that your contract covers any industry-specific transactions you plan to use; otherwise, an audit could flag unlicensed use of those features.

-- Unmonitored Usage Metrics: Industry engine metrics like customer counts or throughput are often not tracked by SAP automatically, relying on you to report them.
+- Unmonitored Usage Metrics: Industry-specific engine metrics, such as customer counts or throughput, are often not automatically tracked by SAP, requiring you to report them.
 If you aren’t actively measuring your usage against your licensed metric limits, you risk exceeding them unknowingly.
 Growing businesses (e.g., opening new stores or adding customers) can quickly surpass license thresholds.
 Without proper monitoring, the result may be a costly true-up when SAP eventually detects the overuse.

-- Indirect Access Surprises: Industry processes often involve external systems (like smart devices, customer portals, or supplier systems) creating data in SAP.
+- Indirect Access Surprises: Industry processes often involve external systems (such as smart devices, customer portals, or supplier systems) that create data in SAP.
 Be wary of indirect access – for instance, a sensor network that triggers thousands of maintenance notifications in SAP Plant Maintenance or a web storefront feeding orders into SAP IS-Retail.
 If these are not covered by named user licenses, you should consider SAP’s Digital Access (document-based licensing) or another legal mechanism.
 Indirect use is a common area for surprise audit findings if left unaddressed.

 - Poor License Negotiation: A common pitfall is accepting SAP’s first offer on industry solution licensing without alignment with your specific circumstances.
-If you don’t negotiate, you might have metrics definitions or volume bands that don’t fit your business (or pay for unused capacity).
-For example, you could be paying for an Oil & Gas volume tier far above your actual production or not have price protections as your usage grows.
+If you don’t negotiate, you might have metrics definitions or volume bands that don’t align with your business needs (or pay for unused capacity).
+For example, you may be paying for an Oil & Gas volume tier that is far above your actual production, or not have price protections as your usage increases.
 Always negotiate the contract to clarify metrics and include flexibility for growth or changes.

 - Ignoring Migration Implications: When transitioning from legacy SAP ERP to S/4HANA, don’t ignore the need to re-evaluate industry solution licenses.
 Some customers assume that previously licensed industry functionality will be grandfathered into S/4, but you may need to license the S/4 version of that solution anew.
-Failing to plan for this can leave functionality unlicensed in the new system or result in unexpected costs later.
+Failing to plan for this can result in unlicensed functionality in the new system or lead to unexpected costs later.
 Work with SAP during migration to ensure all critical industry modules are accounted for under your S/4HANA agreement.

 Recommendations